AbsaOSS/spline/index.md

 ##### Setup for your Spark job:

-1. Include Spline core jar into your Spark job classpath (it's enough to have it in a driver only, executors don't need it)
+1. Include the Spline core jar into your Spark job classpath (it's enough to have it in a driver only, executors don't need it)

 1. Configure database connection properties (see [Configuration](#configuration) section)